Typhoon Kyle (1993): Philippines

 Hundreds of individuals in Visayas were forced to flee due to Tropical Storm Kyle.

 The storm, despite weak, spawned numerous flash floods and landslides that flooded homes in Leyte, Samar and Cebu.
 A fatality was reported in an unknown place when a 10-year old kid were electrocuted by a live wire.
 There were also reported crop and farmland damages to the central part of the country.
 In total, Kyle caused only minor damages, though the total damages and overall deaths were unknown due to sparse coverages.

 Vietnam

 The Central Committee for Flood and Storm Control (CCFSC) issued typhoon watches and warnings to the coastal portions of the country and some residents were evacuated to safe places.

 Officials in Vietnam reported 106 deaths, 59 missing, and 476 injuries due to the typhoon.
 Torrential downpour and strong winds destroyed 5,601 houses and submerged over 11,217 more.
 Some schools also collapsed and bridges were washed out due to strong currents from overflowed rivers.
 Over 17,212 hectares of farmlands were also destroyed and hundreds of fishing boats sustained damages.

 The total damages from Kyle in the country were estimated at $1.5 million (1993 USD).

 Thailand

 The remnants of the storm also caused floods in Thailand.
-Some authorities in Nakhon Si Thammarat reported three fatalities, all due to unknown reasons.
+Some authorities in Nakhon Si Thammarat reported three fatalities, all for unknown reasons.